 7. How do Compassion centres celebrate Christmas?

 Many of the families Compassion serves are unable to celebrate Christmas with decorations, meals or gifts.
 Often, parents have to work to provide a daily meal to their family, so the day passes like any other day of the year.
-The Compassion centres do all they can to make Christmas special for the children.
-The staff put a lot of time and attention into making children feel special and loved throughout the year, but even more so at Christmas.
+But this is where your early generosity creates transformation—the Compassion centres do all they can to make Christmas special for the children.

-Each child development centre will host a party with a feast, gifts, songs, dances and, of course, a presentation of the Christmas story.
+Compassion staff invest a lot of time and attention in making children feel special and loved throughout the year—and even more so at Christmas!
+Each child development centre will host a party with a meal, gifts, songs, dances and, of course, a presentation of the Christmas story.
 Children—and often their siblings and parents—wait all year for this event.
 They are reminded of the love and joy found in Christ and feel the support of their church, the Compassion centre staff and you, their sponsors.

-We hope this helps you envision what your Compassion child will experience at Christmas.
-Thank you for partnering with Compassion Canada to make Christmas special for children living in poverty!
+We hope this helps you envision what the child you sponsor will experience at Christmas.
+This is the day we give not out of pressure, but out of purpose.
+Thank you for partnering with Compassion Canada to create lasting Christmas joy for children living in poverty!